jonthegeek/stbl/tests/testthat/_snaps/stabilize_chr.md

     Condition
       Error:
-      ! `"b"` must match the regex pattern "a{1,3}" x "b" does not match.
+      ! `"b"` must match the regex pattern "a{1,3}" x "b" fails the check.